 - Slip & Seal mechanism keeps nib wet

-You can find the Platinum #3776 Century in a variety of styles at GouletPens.com, ranging from $150 to $228.
+You can find the Platinum #3776 Century in a variety of styles at GouletPens.com.

 Hi all, Colin here, Community Coordinator on Twitter and YouTube, back for another pen battle!
 After losing the 2 previous Pen Battles, I brought out a heavy hitter.
 One of Brian’s daily carries, the Pilot Custom 74 is a pen destined to win.
 It has everything you want in an entry-level gold nib pen!
 Jumping to a gold nib, the first thing people want is an elevated and smooth writing experience.
 Check and check.
 Using a fine nib currently, and it has been one of the smoothest writing pens I’ve used.
 I’d imagine a medium and broader would be even more so.

 Lastly, the color options are pretty great, with something for everyone.
 With a demonstrator body, a crystal clear option is great to keep an eye on ink levels or just watch your ink swirl around.
-There’s also the classic (and Brian’s favorite) blue, the vibrant orange, stealthy smoke, or subdued violet.
+There’s also the classic (and Brian’s favorite) blue, the vibrant orange, stealthy smoke, subdued violet, Merlot, and Teal.
 Each color offers something different yet unique amongst its competition.

 To summarize why I favor the Pilot Custom 74: